muellerberndt/sabre/README.md

 Sabre is a security analysis tool for smart contracts written in Solidity.
 It uses the [MythX cloud service](https://mythx.io) which detects [a wide range of security issues](https://mythx.io/swc-coverage).

+**Note: This client is not officially supported by MythX and may not optimally leverage all API features.
+Consider using the [MythX command line client](https://github.com/dmuhs/mythx-cli) for serious business.**

 ## Usage

 ### Installation